-See §§13 and 14 for general admission requirements to the University.
-Specific admission information for the Faculty of Nursing is set out in §16.11.
+See Admission to Undergraduate Programs and General Admission Requirements for general admission requirements to the University.
+Specific admission information for the Faculty of Nursing is set out in Faculty of Nursing.

-Academic Standing and Graduation 133.2
+Academic Standing and Graduation

-The following regulations apply for all undergraduate degree programs in the Faculty of Nursing with the exception of §§133.2(1), 133.2(7) and 133.2(8) which are not applicable for students in the BScN-Honors Program.
-The promotion and graduation regulations for the BScN-Honors can be found in the program description in §134.2.2.
+The following regulations apply for all undergraduate degree programs in the Faculty of Nursing with the exception of Academic Performance, With Distinction and Graduation Requirements which are not applicable for students in the BScN-Honors Program.
+The promotion and graduation regulations for the BScN-Honors can be found in the program description in Course Sequence.

-(1) Academic Performance:
+1. Academic Performance:

-Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of ★9.
-If, at the time of review, students have attempted fewer than ★9 since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.
+Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of $\star 9$.
+If, at the time of review, students have attempted fewer than $\star 9$ since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.

-Assessment of academic performance is conducted at the end of each student's registration in both Fall/Winter and Spring/Summer provided that ★9 have been attempted since the last review.
+Assessment of academic performance is conducted at the end of each student's registration in both Fall/Winter and Spring/Summer provided that $\star 9$ have been attempted since the last review.

-- Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0. - Whenever a student receives a grade of F, D, D+ or C- in a nursing course, the student's total academic and clinical performance in the program is reviewed at the end of each term and considered in determining continuation in the program. - Unsatisfactory Standing: A student with a GPA of less than 2.0 must withdraw from the Faculty. - i) To be considered for readmission, an applicant who has been required to withdraw from the Faculty of Nursing must present a minimum of ★18 transferable to the University with a GPA of at least 2.7, of which ★6 must be physiology with a minimum grade of B-.
-An applicant must also satisfy any other conditions as specified at the time of withdrawal. - In order to protect the public interest, students who have been required to withdraw and are applying for readmission may be required, as part of the admission process, to demonstrate nursing knowledge and skills learned to date in order to determine an appropriate placement in the program. - iii) Students who have been required to withdraw and who, after being readmitted, have GPA's below 2.0, will be required to withdraw and not be readmitted to the Faculty. - d.
+Satisfactory Standing: For promotion, a student must pass all courses and obtain a minimum GPA of 2.0.

+Whenever a student receives a grade of F, D, D+ or C- in a nursing course, the student's total academic and clinical performance in the program is reviewed at the end of each term and considered in determining continuation in the program.

+Unsatisfactory Standing: A student with a GPA of less than 2.0 must withdraw from the Faculty.

+To be considered for readmission, an applicant who has been required to withdraw from the Faculty of Nursing must present a minimum of \star 18 transferable to the University with a GPA of at least 2.7, of which \star 6 must be physiology with a minimum grade of B-.
+An applicant must also satisfy any other conditions as specified at the time of withdrawal.

+In order to protect the public interest, students who have been required to withdraw and are applying for readmission may be required, as part of the admission process, to demonstrate nursing knowledge and skills learned to date in order to determine an appropriate placement in the program.

+Students who have been required to withdraw and who, after being readmitted, have GPA's below 2.0, will be required to withdraw and not be readmitted to the Faculty.

 Fresh Start Program: Year 1 Collaborative and Bilingual BScN students who have completed less than ★40 and who have achieved a GPA of between 1.3 and 1.6 may be permitted to continue at the University of Alberta in the Fresh Start program providing they have not previously been required to withdraw from any postsecondary program.
 Normally, students who have committed an academic offence under the University of Alberta Code of Student Behavior will not be recommended for the Fresh Start Program.

 The Faculty will determine whether to recommend a student for participation in the Fresh Start program and will notify the student of that option.
 Successful completion of ★18 with a GPA of at least 2.7 will be required for readmission.
-Further detailed information can be found in §§14.5, 23.6.2 and §220.5.
+Further detailed information can be found in First- and Second-Year Students with GPAs of 1.3 to 1.6-Admission to Fresh Start Program, Academic Warning, Academic Probation, Required to Withdraw and Fresh Start Program.